Print Version (PDF)

 “I commend the Governor for taking swift action to implement key parts of the comprehensive legislative package announced last month to ensure that this November’s election is conducted in an open, accessible, and safe manner,” Assemblymember Marc Berman said.
 “Today’s executive order makes clear that Governor Newsom and Secretary of State Padilla support the policies included in Assembly Bill 860 and Senate Bill 423, jointly authored by myself and Senator Umberg.
 That clarity will allow county elections officials, community organizations, and voters to move forward now in planning for the November election with the certainty that the Legislature, the Governor, and the Secretary of State have a shared vision for the policies that will apply to the general election.
 While we don’t know exactly how widespread COVID-19 will be this fall, the policies outlined in these bills and this executive order will help protect both the public’s health and every voter’s right to vote.”

 Per the Governor’s Executive Order, counties that cannot provide the levels of in-person voting typically required by state law must open a minimum of one in-person voting location for every 10,000 registered voters beginning the Saturday before Election Day.

 The in-person voting locations in the 15 Voters Choice Act counties will continue to be Vote Centers that can be used by any voter in the county.
 The in-person voting locations in non-Voter’s Choice Act counties will be consolidated precincts, with each voter having an assigned voting location.

-All counties will also be required to have a minimum of one ballot drop-off location for every 15,000 registered voters starting 28 days before Election Day.
+Any counties that cannot provide the levels of in-person voting typically required by state law will also be required to have a minimum of one ballot drop-off location for every 15,000 registered voters starting 28 days before Election Day.
 Secure ballot dropboxes qualify as a ballot drop-off location.